nus-cs2030s/2122-s2/docs/16-lsp.md

 We can now rephrase our LSP in terms of testing.
 A _subclass_ should not break the expectations set by the _superclass_.
 If a class `B` is substitutable for a parent class `A` then it should be able to pass all test cases of the parent class `A`.
 If it does not, then it is not substitutable and the LSP is violated.

-Lets now consider two subclasses of `Restaurant`, `LunchRestaurant` and `FastFoodRestaurant`.
+Lets now consider two subclasses of `Restaurant`, `LunchRestaurant` and `DigitalReadyRestaurant`.
 Our `LunchRestaurant` does not take reservations during peak hours (12 to 2 pm).

 ```Java
 public class LunchRestaurant extends Restaurant {